3-DAY COPENHAGEN ITINERARY

 For the third day, go on a day tour and explore one or two castles near Copenhagen.

-Kronborg Castle is a must-see in 3 days.
+Kronborg Castle is a must-see in 3 days in Copenhagen.
 Its interior surely is not as glamorous as Christiansborg Castle, but is still a wonderful trip if you stay for several days in the city.

 It takes about an hour to get there from Copenhagen by train, but the window views are not bad and the train ride + castle ticket are included in the Copenhagen Card.